Sun-Licheng/CT-MVSNet/README.md

 bash ./scripts/dtu_test.sh
 ```

-Note that we use the unimvsnet_dtu checkpoint when testing on DTU.
+Note that we use the CT-MVSNet_dtu checkpoint when testing on DTU.

 **Point testing**.
 You need to move the point clouds generated under each scene into a
 folder `dtu_points`.
 Meanwhile, you need to rename the point cloud in